Research Project Descriptions

 Project Goals:

 This project explores the use of spectral emission of microdischarges for chemical analysis.
-On-chip microdischarges offer an efficient way to distinguish chemical composition and concentration by spectral emission detection.
+Spectroscopic methods of chemical detection offer high specificity, excellent sensitivity, and fast response time.
+On chip microdischarges offer an efficient way to distinguish chemical composition and concentration by spectral emission detection.
+This provides a versatile class of sensors for a wide variety of applications.
 In the present work, we have used these for detecting metal impurities in water, organic vapors in air, and biomolecules by direct and indirect fluorescence.
-The devices are designed to operate without the use of a pump or carrier gas.

 Project Goals: